|

 The Old Parish

-1592, one of the first Protestant churches
+of the first Protestant churches built in

-built in Scotland after the Reformation that
+Scotland after the Reformation that made

-made Catholic worship illegal.
-The King James
+Catholic worship illegal.
+The King James Bible

-Bible was first discussed at this church.
+was first discussed at this church.

 The Beacon Leisure